STD Testing in Lancaster, CA, serving Palmdale

 PrEP, PEP, Partner Questions, and Confidentiality

-- The clinic can explain result timing, treatment options, partner notification questions, and when public health reporting rules apply.
+- The clinic can explain result timing, confidentiality, treatment options, partner notification questions, and when public health reporting rules apply.

 - Bring insurance information or ask about self-pay testing if privacy or billing is a concern.